LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 Let's first take a look at our data sets.
 For the names I am searching for, I made a text file with some pretty popular characters in the series.
 You'll find I excluded the most popular character Harry.
 There is a good reason for this.
-His name was used so often (as expected) that is ended up being about 50% of the names in the books.
+His name was used so often (as expected) that is ended up being about 50% of all names in the books.
 Removing his name, the data set was more interesting to examine because it became evenly distributed (or as close as it could be).

 {% highlight terminal %}